Cameron Kroetsch – he / him

 Cameron.Kroetsch@hamilton.ca

-Cameron Kroetsch [KAM-ren KRETCH] and his partner Derek moved to Hamilton in 2014 and have been huge fans of the city ever since.
+Cameron Kroetsch [KAM-ren KRETCH] moved to Hamilton in 2014 and has been a huge fan of the city ever since.
 Cameron comes to this work with a rich education in the arts and humanities (BA, BEd, MA).
-Before he came to Hamilton, Cameron was President of Guelph’s largest labour union and continues to be a passionate advocate for workers.
+Before he came to Hamilton, Cameron was the President of Guelph’s largest labour union.
 He has spent nearly a decade living in Ward 2 building trusting relationships with members of the downtown community.
 He likes riding bikes, watching birds, and writing poetry.
-He ran in the 2018 municipal election (finishing second) and was elected to City Council for the first time in 2022.
+He ran in the 2018 municipal election (finishing second) and was elected to City Council in 2022.

 To schedule a meeting with Councillor Kroetsch, please contact him directly.